shift-org/shift-docs/site/content/pages/shift-code-of-conduct.md

 ## 8. Appealing Decisions

 Only permanent resolutions (such as bans) may be appealed.
-To appeal a decision of the working group, contact the Shift board at [conduct@shift2bikes.org](mailto:conduct@shift2bikes.org) with your appeal and the board will review the case.
+To appeal a decision or provide additional information, the reported party may reply to the Conduct committee.
+You may also choose to contact the Shift board and the board will review the case.

 ## 9. Listing on the Shift Calendar